James Buchanan: Personal life

-Buchanan's lifelong bachelorhood after Anne Coleman's death has drawn interest and speculation.
-Some conjecture that Anne's death merely served to deflect questions about Buchanan's sexuality and bachelorhood.
-Several writers have surmised that he was homosexual, including James W. Loewen, Robert P. Watson, and Shelley Ross.
-One of his biographers, Jean Baker, suggests that Buchanan was celibate, if not asexual.

 Buchanan had a close relationship with William Rufus King, which became a popular target of gossip.
+King, like Buchanan, never married.
 King was an Alabama politician who briefly served as vice president under Franklin Pierce.
 Buchanan and King lived together in a Washington boardinghouse and attended social functions together from 1834 until 1844.
-Such a living arrangement was then common, though King once referred to the relationship as a "communion".
-Andrew Jackson called King "Miss Nancy" and Buchanan's Postmaster General Aaron V. Brown referred to King as Buchanan's "better half", "wife", and "Aunt Fancy".
-Loewen indicated that Buchanan late in life wrote a letter acknowledging that he might marry a woman who could accept his "lack of ardent or romantic affection".
-Catherine Thompson, the wife of cabinet member Jacob Thompson, later noted that "there was something unhealthy in the president's attitude."
+Such a living arrangement was then common, though Buchanan once referred to the relationship as a "communion".
+Andrew Jackson mockingly called them "Miss Nancy" and "Aunt Fancy", the former being a 19th-century euphemism for an effeminate man.
+Buchanan's Postmaster General, Aaron V. Brown, also referred to King as "Aunt Fancy", as well as Buchanan's "better half", and "wife".
 King died of tuberculosis shortly after Pierce's inauguration, four years before Buchanan became president.
 Buchanan described him as "among the best, the purest and most consistent public men I have known".
-Biographer Baker opines that both men's nieces may have destroyed correspondence between the two men.
+Biographer Jean H. Baker opines that both men's nieces may have destroyed correspondence between the two men.
 However, she believes that their surviving letters illustrate only "the affection of a special friendship".

+Buchanan's lifelong bachelorhood after Anne Coleman's death has drawn interest and speculation.
+Some conjecture that Anne's death merely served to deflect questions about Buchanan's sexuality and bachelorhood.
+Jean Baker suggests that Buchanan was celibate, if not asexual.
+Several writers have surmised that he was homosexual, including James W. Loewen, Robert P. Watson, and Shelley Ross.
+Loewen indicated that Buchanan, late in life, wrote a letter acknowledging that he might marry a woman who could accept his "lack of ardent or romantic affection".

 Legacy

 Historical reputation

 Though Buchanan predicted that "history will vindicate my memory," historians have criticized Buchanan for his unwillingness or inability to act in the face of secession.
 Historical rankings of presidents of the United States without exception place Buchanan among the least successful presidents.
 When scholars are surveyed, he ranks at or near the bottom in terms of vision/agenda-setting, domestic leadership, foreign policy leadership, moral authority, and positive historical significance of their legacy.
+According to surveys taken by American scholars and political scientists between 1948 and 1982, Buchanan ranks every time among the worst presidents of the United States, alongside Warren G. Harding, Millard Fillmore, and Richard Nixon.

-Buchanan biographer Philip S. Klein focuses upon challenges Buchanan faced:
+Buchanan biographer Philip S. Klein focused in 1962, during the Civil Rights movement, upon challenges Buchanan faced:

-Biographer Jean Baker is less charitable to Buchanan, saying in 2004:
+Biographer Jean Baker is less charitable to Buchanan, saying in 2004 he was not indecisive or inactive.
+She wrote:

+Other historians, such as Robert May, argued that his politics were "anything but pro-slavery".
+Nevertheless, a very negative view is to be found in Michael Birkner's works about Buchanan.
+For Lori Cox Han, he ranks among scholars "as either the worst president in [American] history or as part of a lowest ranking failure category".